The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 Kaleb of Atlanta

-I am an Orthodox Christian under the spiritual care of the Orthodox Church in America (OCA).
+I am an American Orthodox Christian.
 My intent is to spread the Orthodox Faith to African Americans.